SquareBracketAssociates/Booklet-CORMAS/Chapters/CORMAS/chap_ecec/ECEC-Model.md

 ## Building a Model from Scratch: ECEC Model

-The model we present here and that you will build is inspired from a paper by Pepper and Smuts: [Evolution of Cooperation in an Ecological Context](https://www.researchgate.net/profile/John_Pepper3/publication/247870731_The_evolution_of_cooperation_in_an_ecological_context_An_agent-based_model/links/00b4952aafdf270b02000000/The-evolution-of-cooperation-in-an-ecological-context-An-agent-based-model.pdf).
+The model we present here and that you will build is inspired by a paper by Pepper and Smuts: Evolution of Cooperation in an Ecological Context {!citation|ref=Pepp00a!}.

 The model consists of a 2 dimensional grid, wrapped in both axes to avoid edge effects.
 It contains two kinds of entities: plants and foragers.
 The main idea is to study the survival of two populations of agents that depends on the spatial configuration.